 Groups and individuals take environmental action everyday.
 We bring these different stakeholders together to maximize the College's resources, time, and people-power for the purpose of environmental progress.
 Join our campus network through the Carbon Commitment Google Group.

-Recognizing that environmental stewardship takes a community-wide effort, the Office of Sustainability collaborates and supports individuals and groups across campus to implement ideas that offer lasting change.
+Recognizing that environmental stewardship takes a community-wide effort, the Office of Sustainability collaborates and supports individuals and groups across campus to implement ideas that offer lasting environonmental change.
 For instance, we've been involved with:

 In compliance with the Carbon Commitment, Holy Cross submits a greenhouse gas (GHG) inventory to Second Nature.
 This reporting process transparently demonstrates the College’s progress and provides Holy Cross an opportunity to assess current efforts and realign work to maximize impact.

-The Office of Sustainability also maintains a public inventory of infrastructure projects and carbon emission sources so our community can use the data in their research, classes, and advocacy.
+In addition, the Office of Sustainability also maintains a public inventory of infrastructure projects and carbon emission sources so our community can use the data in their research, classes, and advocacy.